 The lender will likely require an appraisal to determine your home value and potential loan amount.
 Most extend home equity loans between 80 and 85 percent of your home’s value minus the amount owed on your mortgage.
 For example, if your home is worth $485,000 and you owe $365,000, you could qualify for up to $47,250 ($485,000 * .85 – $365,000).

 Not all lenders are the same, so you want to shop around to find a good match.
 Many offer prequalification tools you can use to view potential loan offers and terms without impacting your credit score.

-You should also ask the lenders what documents you’ll need to apply for a home equity loan during your search.
+During your search, you should also ask the lenders what documents you’ll need to apply for a home equity loan.
 This could expedite the review process and get you to the closing table faster.

 3. Apply for the Loan